RandyParedis/GraphDonkey/README.md

 _**Note:** Only do this if you know what you're doing.
 I'm not responsible for any misconfiguration of your system._

+_**Note:** Cloning the repo should allow for a working app, but this is no guarantee.
+To be certain, please revert to the latest tag (version number, preceded with the letter `v`) on the `master` branch._

 ##### Requirements
 _See also `requirements.txt`._
 * `PyQt5`